 - 3 lbs Golden Idaho® Potatoes, peeled and quartered

-- 3 tbsp butter plus 1 tsp butter reserved
+- 3 tbsp butter plus 1 teaspoon butter reserved

 - salt & pepper to taste